|Karen M. Falla, Ph.D.||Licensed Psychologist|

 office as part of her doctoral studies in 2008-2009.

 Dr. Belloni earned her doctorate at the APA-accredited School Psychology/Neuropsychology

-program at the University of North Texas.
+program at Texas Woman's University.
 Her dissertation research is entitled

 A Confirmatory Factor Analytic Comparison of the Test of Everyday Attention for Children